SMT 314 - Introduction to Cosmology » Fall 2020 » Exam 1

 Pick one answer only: The most readily observed motion of a celestial object is produced by

-B. the motion of the Sun around the galaxy.
+A. the motion of the planets across the sky.

 Question #33